Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 going to the Wikipedia page, scrolling down to [the pseudocode section][wiki], and adapting it fit the API you developed earlier.

-Just remember sprinkle in enough tests to make sure the implementation is correct and edge cases are handled gracefully.
+Just remember to sprinkle in enough tests to make sure the implementation is correct and edge cases are handled gracefully.

 There's not much more to be said here.

 ### The Not-So-Easy Case